-A blighted ovum usually occurs early in pregnancy — between about week 8 and week 13 — sometimes before you even know you're pregnant.
-However, you may be aware of your early pregnancy because of a positive pregnancy test or missed menstrual period.
-A pregnancy test may be positive because the early embryo secretes a pregnancy hormone — human chorionic gonadotropin (HCG) — until the embryo stops developing and fails to implant.
+Most often, an anembryonic pregnancy occurs early — sometimes before you even know you're pregnant.
+But you may be aware of your early pregnancy because of a pregnancy test result or a missed menstrual period.

-You may have symptoms of early pregnancy, such as breast tenderness, nausea and vomiting.
-But when the embryo stops growing and hormone levels decrease, pregnancy symptoms subside.
-At this point, minor abdominal cramping and light spotting or bleeding are possible.
-An ultrasound will show an empty gestational sac.
+You may have symptoms of early pregnancy, such as tender breasts, upset stomach and vomiting.
+But when the embryo stops growing and hormone levels fall, pregnancy symptoms often fade.

-A blighted ovum eventually results in miscarriage.
-Some women choose to wait for the miscarriage to happen naturally, while others take medication to trigger the miscarriage.
-In some cases, a procedure called dilation and curettage (D&C) is used to remove the placental tissues.
+An anembryonic pregnancy leads to a miscarriage.
+Some people choose to wait for the miscarriage to happen naturally.
+Others take medicine to trigger it.
+In some cases, a procedure called dilation and curettage is used to suction pregnancy-related tissues from the uterus.

-Most women who've had a blighted ovum go on to have successful pregnancies.
-If you experience multiple consecutive miscarriages, talk with your doctor or other care provider to identify any underlying causes.
+Most people who've had an anembryonic pregnancy go on to have successful pregnancies.
+If you have two or more miscarriages in a row, talk with your doctor or other health care professional to find any underlying causes.

 - Landon MB, et al., eds.
 Obstetric ultrasound: Imaging, dating, growth, and anomaly.
 In: Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Elsevier; 2021. https://www.clinicalkey.com.
 Accessed April 20, 2023.